-Anywhere where there people do their living or dying is prone to becoming haunted and so it is with haunted hotels.
+Anywhere where people do their living or dying is prone to becoming haunted and so it is with haunted hotels.
 Sometimes people stay in hotels for only a short time and most times, hotel visits are happy occasions.
 They’re celebrations of life in some fashion.

 But other times, those stays are not necessarily happy.
 Folks check into hotels to get away and de-stress.
 They could be there to get away from problems, like bad marriages.
 Those places that cater to the rich have long-term visitors who stay for weeks and months at a time.
 Sometimes, people check in and never check out.
 They die either by accident, murder or self-termination.

-Whatever the cause, those who are living that would like to encounter a spirit, might do well to visit a haunted hotel and that is why this list is here.
-Maybe you can find a place near you where you can check in and do some mingling with a former celebrity or even a former member of staff who will making your visit scary good.
+Whatever the cause, those who are living that would like to encounter a spirit might do well to visit a haunted hotel and that is why this list is here.
+Maybe you can find a place near you where you can check in and do some mingling with a former celebrity or even a former member of staff who will be making your visit scary good.
 This list is expanding, so come back for updates!

 Haunted Hotels No. 1

 Hollywood, CA – The Hotel Roosevelt is a classic, 1920s “Golden Age of Hollywood” style hotel located in the heart of the city on Hollywood Boulevard.
 The place fairly reeks of “Old Hollywood” and all the classic stars of the 1920s and 1930s.
 It’s very easy to imagine Clark Gable, Marilyn Monroe, or Humphrey Bogart lounging about the bar, each with a drink in hand, nattering about the studio bosses and how oppressive that system was.